steve1066d/devore.tubs/service.md

 Once the tub is up to temp, the system waits until the temp probe goes down this many degrees F (or half degrees C) before calling for heat again.
 The default is 4 but if you increase it, the pump will run less often (but for longer).
-As power cycles increase the wear on the pump, It may be helpful to adjust this.
+As power cycles increase the wear on the pump, it may be helpful to adjust this.
 It is important to note that the temp probe is inside the HydroMate, so you may find that a large deadband only causes a small fluctuation in tub temperature.